Support for generation 2 VMs on Azure

 - Select a supported generation 2 VM.

-- Go through the Azure portal creation flow to finish creating the VM.
+- Go through the rest of the pages to finish creating the VM.

 You can also use PowerShell to create a VM by directly referencing the generation 1 or generation 2 SKU.

 For example, use the following PowerShell cmdlet to get a list of the SKUs in the